 It’s time to get up, splash some cold water on your face, and stare down that previously confident image in the mirror.
 Are you ready for the downturn?

-A few weeks back, I read a provocative statement by a home building pundit.
+I recently read a provocative statement by a home building pundit.
 In so many words, this authority declared that unless a builder began two or three years ago, it is too late to prepare for the next downturn.
 If a builder is sitting on a big land purchase needing three, four, or more years to secure entitlement and start production, our expert has a point—there’s nothing like breaking ground just when the market slows or sitting on a mountain of unproductive fixed assets in the middle of a downturn.
 The impact is no different than a shuttered manufacturing plant—all that capital sitting around, doing nothing but generating carrying costs.

 Excess land/lot inventory was the most obvious factor that took down so many builders in the last great housing crash, which reached its low point a decade ago.
 Back in my national builder days, the debate over buying large tracts of land for development versus phased “takedowns” at a contracted price raged on endlessly.
 Yes, you pay a considerable fee for lot options, which increase your finished lot cost and take away a chunk of your profit.
 The takedown strategy, however, protects a builder, reduces risk, and allows a much nimbler response in a down market.